Hospitality Training News and Guides

 Licensee Refresher Training

-The Licensee Refresher course is a 60–90 minute online program for existing licensees who must renew their endorsement.
+The Licensee Refresher is a 60–90 minute online program for existing licensees.
 On completion, your NSW Competency Card is renewed for another five years.

 Review full details on the official Liquor & Gaming NSW website.